gtalin/100-days-of-code/log.md

 **Thoughts:** Didn't have much time today.
 Attempted a problem finding paths in tree on codewars.

 **Link to work:** [codewars] (https://github.com/gtalin/CodeWars)

+### Day 13: January 15, 2017

+**Today's Progress**: Worked on CSS.
+Halfway through making a Koala face with CSS.

+**Thoughts:** A lot of shapes are possible in CSS with border-radius.
+We can add light effect by adding a shade of a lighter color in a darker color (eyes).
+Need yet to give depth perception to ears by adding shadow.
+Linear-gradient and radial-gradient can be used to produce a glossy effect (did not use it in this project yet)

+**Link to work:** [CSS Animal] (https://github.com/gtalin/tipsNtricks) on [codepen] (http://codepen.io/gtalin/pen/MJjbyx)